Maxar-Corp/oc2s-metrics-dashboards/README.md

 **NOTE 1:**
 _Currently you cannot use Jinja2 templates inside a File Visualization and they must contain only valid JSON.
 This restriction may be removed in the future._

-**NOTE 2:**
-_Currently dashboards are linked by ID and must be turned into templates with configurable links to visualizations.
-This restriction may be removed in the future when auto-id linking is added._

 #### Template Visualizations